intlify/routing/packages/vue-i18n-routing/api.md

 ### switchLocalePath

-Returns path of the current route for specified locale
+Returns path of the current route for specified locale.

 **Signature:**
 ```typescript